NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ### The OASIS API Will Use The Reputation Interchange From Sacred Capital

-We have partnered with Sacred Capitial to use the Reputation Interchange to help power the Karma system across the Holochain Ecosystem and beyond...
+We have partnered with Sacred Capital (another great Holochain project) to use the Reputation Interchange to help power the Karma system across the Holochain Ecosystem and beyond...

 https://www.sacred.capital/